mickfuzz/phd4/_posts/thesis_chapters/2023-2-15-Results-Missions.md

 <!-- - Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework -->
 <!-- - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers -->

-### GDPs and their interaction with play-testing to build a supportive community
+### GDPs and their interaction with play-testing to build game making community

+- GDPs used when giving feedback in play- testing,
+- praise &
+- direct calls for improvement,
+- Example - Jump feedback Mi, Mick, Ch, Fi - > supportive
+- Example Ch and Pa - revising game based on Te's FEEDBAC
+- In game making terms - Intangible concepts like challenge and game feel are fed back - hard to teach - but users develop language (safe zone)
+- Discussion - How much to teach terms or let them deveop?

 In the previous chapter play-testing was seen to provide opportunities to build a supportive game making community, including x,y & z.
 This section will explore the particular role of GDPs within this process using an example about one of the core GDP of the platform game, that of jumping.